vbauerster/kakoune-pokemon/README.md

 ### Available commands

-- `pokemon-add`: add current buffer to the list of pokemons
+- `pokemon-add`: add current buffer to the pokemon list
 - `pokemon-drop`: drop pokemon by index or current one if there is no index
 - `pokemon-open`: open pokemon by index or last added one if there is no index
 - `pokemon-prev`: goto previous pokemon if available in the current context